jgehrcke/gipc/docs/index.rst

 Usage
 #####
 gipc's interface is slim.
-All you will probably ever interact with are ``gipc.start_process()``, ``gipc.pipe()``, and their returned objects.
+All you will probably interact with are ``gipc.start_process()``, ``gipc.pipe()``, and their returned objects.
 Make yourself familiar with gipc's behavior by going through the code :ref:`examples <examples>` as well as through the :ref:`API <api>` section.